B.S. in Performance Studies, Northwestern University

 B.A. in Sociology, Harvard University; M.F.A. in Art, Carnegie Mellon University

 Lena Chen is an artist and Ph.D. student at the University of California, Berkeley in the Department of Theater, Dance, and Performance Studies.
-Her scholarship proposes a theory of Asian American womanhood through uniting narratives of the sex worker and the Tiger Mother.
-Awarded grants from Mozilla Foundation, Sundance Institute, and the Center for Cultural Power, she is currently hosting community workshops on AAPI sexuality and devising a collective performance as part of her practice-based research...
+Her research examines the performance practices of Asian American/diasporic artists, sex workers, and community organizers in Los Angeles and New York City.
+An internationally exhibiting artist, she has been awarded grants from Mozilla Foundation, Sundance Institute, and the Center for Cultural Power.

 B.A.
 (Honors) in Music, University of Cambridge; M.St. in Musicology, University of Oxford